TatendaTorerwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that creates a new global variable.
 Script that prints the result of an addition.
 Script that divides two variables.
+Script that that prints the power of variable.